rudderlabs/rudderstack-docs/destinations/analytics/Adobe Analytics/adobe-analytics-rudder-dashboard-settings.md

 * **Tracking Server URL**: The `trackingServer` variable determines the location an image request is sent.

 {% hint style="warning" %}
-If this variable is not defined correctly, your implementation can experience data loss.
+**If this variable is defined incorrectly, your implementation may experience data loss.**
 {% endhint %}